LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

   </div>
 </div>

-Raccoon for Lemmy is a client for the federated aggregation and discussion platform Lemmy.
+Raccoon is a client for the federated aggregation and discussion platform Lemmy.

 The project started as an exercise to play around with Kotlin Multiplatform (KMP) and Compose multiplatform and gradually grew as a fully functional client with many features.